This post may contain affiliate links.

 Butternut (Juglans cinerea)

 The sap of butternut trees, a member of the walnut family, can be used to make syrup with a uniquely earthy, nutty flavor.
-These trees also produce oil-rich nuts that have a variety of culinary uses, plus the bark can be used as a natural dye.
+These trees also produce oil-rich nuts with a variety of culinary uses, and the bark can be used as a natural dye.

 River Birch (Betula nigra)

-Birch trees are often overlooked as a source of syrup, with the sugary sap normally fermented to make a delicately flavored wine instead.
-However, river birch syrup is considered to be a culinary specialty thanks to its mild grassy flavor and smooth finish.
+Birch trees are often overlooked as a source of syrup, with the sugary sap typically fermented into a delicately flavored wine instead.
+However, river birch syrup is considered a culinary specialty thanks to its mild, grassy flavor and smooth finish.

 Sycamore (Platanus occidentalis)